-Donor governments, non-governmental organizations, and African governments have responded primarily by attempting to reduce the number of new HIV infections, and by trying ameliorate the damage done by AIDS to families, societies, and economies.
+Donor governments, non-governmental

+organizations, and African governments have responded primarily by attempting to reduce the number of new HIV infections and by trying to ameliorate the damage done by AIDS to families, societies, and economies.
 The adequacy of this response is the subject of much debate.
-Spending from all sources on HIV/AIDS in sub-Saharan Africa was estimated at \$500 million for FY2000, while U.N. experts believe the region could effectively absorb \$4.6 billion to combat the pandemic.
+U.N. experts estimate 2003 spending from all sources on HIV/AIDS in low- and middle-income countries worldwide at \$4.7 billion, compared with an estimated need of \$10.5 billion by 2005.

-Treatment of AIDS sufferers with medicines that can result in long-term survival is reportedly available to fewer than 30,000 Africans.
+Treatment of AIDS sufferers with medicines that can result in long-term survival is reportedly available to just 50,000 Africans at present.
 Advocates of expanded treatment argue that in view of recent drug price reductions, treatment is an affordable means of reducing AIDS damage to African economies, reinforcing prevention programs, and keeping parents alive.
 Skeptics argue that treatment is still too expensive to be an option for most Africans and would require costly improvements in health infrastructure.

 U.S. concern over AIDS in Africa grew during the 1980s, as the severity of the epidemic became apparent.
-According to the U.S. Agency for International Development, the United States has been the global leader in the international response to AIDS since 1986.
 Legislation enacted in the 106th and the 107th Congresses increased funding for worldwide HIV/AIDS programs.
-President Bush has announced an International Mother and Child HIV Transmission Initiative that will benefit 8 African countries, and 12 are slated for added support under the global aids initiative announced in the January 28, 2003 State of the Union message.
+H.R.
+1298, signed into law (P.L.
+108-25) on May 27, 2003, would authorize \$15 billion over five years for international AIDS programs.
+President Bush has launched an International Mother and Child HIV Transmission Initiative that will benefit 8 African countries. and 12 are slated for added support under the global aids initiative announced in the January 28, 2003, State of the Union message.
+President Bush made AIDS a special focus of his 5day trip to Africa in July 2003.
 Nonetheless, activists and others urge that more be done in view of the scale of the African pandemic.